gulpjs/liftoff/README.md

 Say you're writing a CLI tool.
 Let's call it [hacker](http://github.com/tkellen/node-hacker).
 You want to configure it using a `Hackerfile`.
 This is node, so you install `hacker` locally for each project you use it in.
 But, in order to get the `hacker` command in your PATH, you also install it globally.

-Now, when you run the `hacker` command, you want it to use the `Hackerfile` in your current directory, and the local installation of `hacker` next to it.
-It'd be nice if it traversed up your folders until it found a `Hackerfile`&mdash;for those times when you're not in the root directory of your project.
-Heck, you might even want to launch it from a folder outside of your project by manually specifying a working directory.
+Now, when you run `hacker`, you want to configure what it does using the `Hackerfile` in your current directory, and you want it to execute using the local installation of your tool.
+Also, it'd be nice if the `hacker` command was smart enough to traverse up your folders until it finds a `Hackerfile`&mdash;for those times when you're not in the root directory of your project.
+Heck, you might even want to launch `hacker` from a folder outside of your project by manually specifying a working directory.
 Liftoff manages this for you.

 So, everything is working great.
 Now you can find your local `hacker` and `Hackerfile` with ease.
 Unfortunately, it turns out you've authored your `Hackerfile` in coffee-script, or some other JS variant.
 In order to support *that*, you have to load the compiler for it, and then register the extension for it with node.
 Good news, Liftoff can do that too.